thejamesone/LiturgyLaboratory/content/blog/exp01.md

 ### Respecting the users data is loving your neighbour.

-We believe that a user's data precious, and to take it without permission is akin to robbery.
+We believe that a user's data is precious, and to take it without permission is akin to robbery.
 Organisations that extract large amounts of personal user data to fuel their advertising economies do not properly respect the worth of the user.

 This website collects no personal data.
-We only record anonymous data, such as the number of visitors we get, and the types of device they use.
-We do not use any cookies or other tracking technologies to follow visitors around the
+We only record anonymous, aggregated data, such as the number of visitors we get, and the types of device they use.
+We do not use any cookies or other tracking technologies to follow visitors around.

 ### Taking a day off is loving your neighbour.